dottomeister/LadyUmbrella/README.md

   achievement using the function displayed above.
 Since this neither affects gameplay directly, and Steamworks use asynchronous functions for networking, it is not required to wait for a response from Valve's servers, making this an extremely efficient way to trigger achievements.

+### 🛠️ Other systems
+---

+There are, of course, more systems that haven't been mentioned yet, but are equally important, such as:

+- AI – Implemented using behaviour trees to dynamically change the way enemies interact with the player.
+- Interactive Movement – Geometry-based motion to increase agility by allowing vaulting, mantling, swinging...
+- FMOD – Wide range of sounds in the game called for useage of this external tool that allowed for greater flexibility in sound design.

+### 🤝 Acknowledgements
+---

+All the playtesters who gave feedback on the game, from the earliest state to the end.
+Everyone at Zulo Interactive who made this game possible.